 TLC has smaller class sizes when possible.
-TLC has been funded for the past 17 years and its students have shown improved performance in attendance, credits, grades, and graduation rates.
+TLC has been funded for more than two decades and its students have shown improved performance in attendance, credits, grades, and graduation rates.

 TLC students earn 6 college units for completing our program with an A or B.